yath/bgremover/README.md

 * `libgflags-dev` shouldn’t be needed for building, but without it `gflags` and `glog` are using different namespaces and I haven’t figured out how to summon CMake.

-* There’s preliminary support for BodyPix models, but I haven’t had the time to get it working.

 * Much more.
 Please send a pull request.

 # License